 You can add them as a Connection String or may provide the respective connection parameters required, namely Host, username, password, port, and database name.
 You can also enable further action to Connect using SSL, Enable SSH Tunneling, and Whitelisting IP.

-Once these configurations are done, you need to Test the request and connection.
+Once these configurations are done, you need to Test the connection.
 If the authentication is successful you would get the response accordingly.
-You can now click Continue to Finish and Save your configuration.
+You can now click Save to Finish

 Adding queries to the connector